pywbem/pywbemtools/docs/pywbemclicommands.rst

 command or the default namespace and displays it in the defined format.
-If successful it returns the instances or instance names associated with :term:`INSTANCENAME` otherwise it returns an exception generated by the response This command displays the returned instances or instance in the :term:`CIM object output formats` or the table formats` (see :ref:`Output formats`).:
+If successful it returns the instances or instance names associated with :term:`INSTANCENAME` otherwise it returns an exception generated by the response This command displays the returned instances or instance in the :term:`CIM object output format` or :term:`Table output format` (see :ref:`Output formats`).:

 .. code-block:: text